ill-am/Giggle-A-Day/docs/design/BE2genie_logic.md

 - Consider converting `readLatest()` to async if legacy routes are updated.
 - Keep `PROMPT_LOG_PATH` config documented for deployment.

+### Upcoming implementation (Phase 2)

+Planned immediate work (Phase 2) — implementation will be delivered incrementally on its own feature branches, each with deterministic tests and PRs that will be merged into `aetherV0/anew-default-basic` when green.

+- `aetherV0/genie-phase2-await` — Add a test-only synchronous persistence mode.
+When `GENIE_PERSISTENCE_ENABLED=1` and `GENIE_PERSISTENCE_AWAIT=1`, `genieService.generate()` will await `dbUtils.createPrompt` and `dbUtils.createAIResult` before returning so tests can assert `promptId`/`resultId`.
+Production default remains non-blocking.

+- `aetherV0/genie-phase2-dedupe` — Add constraint-safe dedupe handling: if `createPrompt` errors due to a duplicate/unique constraint, the service will query existing prompts and reuse the existing `promptId` instead of failing.

+Both branches will include deterministic Vitest tests that inject sync mocks via `genieService`'s injection helpers and will be merged after successful CI runs.
+Logs and doc updates will be included in each PR.

 ---

 (Consolidated by automation on 2025-10-20 19:55:27)